5T33Z0/OC-Little-Translated/05. Laptop-specific Patches/Trackpad Patches/I2C TrackPad Patches/README.md

 ## Description

 This method provides a solution for implementing Hotpatch patches to I2C devices.
 This method does not cover the specific process and details of I2C patching.
-For more details on I2C, see.
+For more details on I2C, see:

 - @penghubingzhou: [https://www.penghubingzhou.cn](https://www.penghubingzhou.cn)
 - @神楽小白(GZ小白):[https://blog.gzxiaobai.cn/](https://blog.gzxiaobai.cn/)